 - Here’s something important about finding your career spirit guide: That person doesn’t even have to work in your field.
 (Fast Company)

-- You can’t land the best mentor ever until you sit down and explicitly map out your goals and explain how having an experienced person there can help you achieve them.
-(Brazen Careerist)
+- You can’t land the best mentor ever until you explicitly map out your goals and set clear expectations as to how having an experienced person there can help you achieve them.
+(Entrepreneur)

 - If you have no idea what type of mentor you’re looking for, these 10 things can be incredibly important for narrowing your search.
 (LinkedIn)

 - Take some mentorship advice from one of the most successful entrepreneurs (and mentors) of all time: Richard Branson.
-(Entrepreneur)
+(Virgin)